 One of Enzo's great strengths is that it is possible to do extremely large simulations on distributed memory machines.
 For example, it is possible to intialize a 10243 root grid simulation on a linux cluster where any individual node has 1 or 2 GB of memory, which is on the order of 200 times less than the total dataset size!
-This is possible because the reading of initial conditions and writing out of data dumps is fully parallelized - at startup, when the parameter ParallelRootGridIO is turned on each processor only reads the portion of the root grid which is within its computational domain, and when ParallelParticleIO is turned on each processor only reads in the parameter Unigrid should be turned on for simulations without AMR, as it saves roughly a factor of two in memory on startup, allowing the code to perform even larger simulations for a given computer size.
+This is possible because the reading of initial conditions and writing out of data dumps is fully parallelized - at startup, when the parameter ParallelRootGridIO is turned on each processor only reads the portion of the root grid which is within its computational domain, and when ParallelParticleIO is turned on each processor only reads in the particles within its domain (though preprocessing is needed - see below).
+Additionally, the parameter Unigrid should be turned on for simulations without AMR, as it saves roughly a factor of two in memory on startup, allowing the code to perform even larger simulations for a given computer size.
 If we wish to perform an extremely large unigrid simulation with parallel root grid and particle IO, we would set the following parameters: